 You may find it strange that many IPTV providers boast that their systems are compatible with VPNs.
 As the providers have already stripped out the regional restrictions on the channels that they broadcast, you don’t actually need a VPN in order to watch those channels from outside of their intended country of broadcast.
 So why use one?

 The truth is that many IPTV providers pirate their channels from official sources and resell them to subscribers.
 We can’t vouch for or against any of the providers listed above, but it stands to reason that an IPTV provider shouldn’t be able to sell access to channels cheaper than the channels themselves do.
 Nor should they be free from the regional content licensing restrictions on content that all other streaming services must abide by.

 If there is even a chance that you could inadvertently stream pirated video, you need to protect your identity.
 That’s why you still need a VPN to watch IPTV, even though you pay for the service.

-Authorities don’t seem to be as tough on those who stream video illegally as those who download torrents.
+Authorities don’t seem to be as tough on those who accidentally stream video illegally as those who download torrents.
 However, there is no guarantee that the same attitude will prevail forever.
 Right now, the most probable risk that you face with paid IPTV providers is that they get shut down before your subscription expires.